e-Invoice is an authenticated GST invoice with IRN and digitally-signed QR Code printed on the invoice.

 Create an invoice with online invoice generator with all valid data.
 The above heading(^) will show all the valid details to be added to the invoice.

 Now, click on Generate IRN.
 This request is now sent to the IRP directly via Refrens software.

 Once the invoice is authorized by the IRP system, the invoice is assigned a unique IRN with a digital signature QR Code.
 This is termed an e-Invoice.

-IRP, known as Invoice Registration Portal is an instrument used to assign the unique IRN (Invoice Reference Number) to the GST invoice, debit note, and credit note.
+IRP, known as Invoice Registration Portal is an instrument used to assign the unique IRN (Invoice Reference Number) to the GST bill format, debit note, and credit note.

 IRN (Invoice Reference Number), also known as the hash is a unique number assigned to GST invoice, debit note, and credit note under the e-Invoicing system.
 It helps the government to identify the e-Invoice generated in India.